Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

-This command is provided as an alternative to [M566](/User_manual/Reference/Gcodes/M566){target=_blank} for compatibility with Marlin.
+* This command is provided as an alternative to [M566](/User_manual/Reference/Gcodes/M566){target=_blank} for compatibility with Marlin.
 In M566 the units are mm/min as with all other speeds.
 In M205 they are in mm/sec.
+* In RRF 3.6.0 and later, jerk limits set using M566 (or the default jerk limits if M566 has never been used) can no longer be exceeded by a subsequent M205 command.
+In config.g you should use M566 to set the maximum jerk values that the machine can use reliably.
+You may also set default values using M205 if you want these to be lower.
+In previous firmware versions, M566 and M205 both adjusted a single set of jerk limits.
+In this release, RRF maintains separate machine jerk limits and jerk limits for the current job.
+M566 sets both jerk limits, whereas M205 sets only the jerk limits for the current job.
+The current job jerk limits are constrained to be no higher than the machine jerk limits.
+This allows slicers to use M205 to change the allowed jerk without exceeding machine limits.

 ## M206: Offset axes